Strawberry Spinach Salad

 - Combine spinach mix, strawberries, and pecans in a large bowl.
 Add salad dressing and toss until evenly coated.

-- To make the Easiest Balsamic Vinaigrette, combine 1/2 cup olive oil, 1/4 cup balsamic vinaigrette, and 4 teaspoons dijon mustard.
+- To make the Easiest Balsamic Vinaigrette, combine 1/2 cup olive oil, 1/4 cup balsamic vinegar, and 4 teaspoons dijon mustard.
 Season with salt to taste, if desired.

 - To toast the pecans in a dry skillet, heat a small skillet over medium-low heat.
 Add the pecans and toast until fragrant, about 1o to 15 minutes.
 Stir often to prevent scorching.